 Sociological School of Jurisprudence

-- The main concern of the sociological school of jurisprudence is on social interest.
+- The main concern of the sociological school of jurisprudence is social interest.

 - According to this school, the law is an instrument of social progress.

-- Sociological school of jurisprudence emphasis the study of the effect of law and society on each other.
+- Sociological school of jurisprudence emphasizes the study of the effect of law and society on each other.

 - The leading exponents of this school were:

 - French philosopher

 - He termed the study of society as scientific positivism because according to him, an organization can progress according to the principles formulated based on observation and experiment.

 - Spirit of the common law (1921)An introduction to the philosophy of law (1922).Interpretation of legal history(1923).

 - The contribution of Roscoe Pound to the sociological jurisprudence may be studied under the following heads: